Regularity of CR-mappings into Levi-degenerate hypersurfaces: Proof of Theorem 2

 We now set for each $1 \leq j \leq n+1$,

-Since $M$ is strongly pseudoconvex, the CR functions $F_j, 1 \leq j \leq n+1$, all extends as holomorphic functions in $s+it$ to the side $t >0.$ Hence the conjugates $\overline{F}_j, 1 \leq j \leq n+1$, extends holomorphically to the side $t <0.$ It now follows that $F_j, 1 \leq j \leq n+1$, extends as holomorphic functions to a full neighborhood of the origin (See Lemma 9.2.9 in \cite{BER}).
+Since $M$ is strongly pseudoconvex, the CR functions $F_j, 1 \leq j \leq n+1$, all extend as holomorphic functions in $s+it$ to the side $t >0.$ Hence the conjugates $\overline{F}_j, 1 \leq j \leq n+1$, extend holomorphically to the side $t <0.$ It now follows that $F_j, 1 \leq j \leq n+1$, extend as holomorphic functions to a full neighborhood of the origin (See Lemma 9.2.9 in \cite{BER}).
+(In the smooth category, we apply the edge-of-the-wedge theorem, as in \cite{L1}).
 This establishes Proposition \ref{thml2}.

 \end{proof}

 We then prove \autoref{T1}.